nick-lee13/Contact-Book/README.md

 - Search:
     - Search by names, email, or phone, display is update with each character entry and search for partial or full results
 - Image upload:
-    - Doesnt fully function as of yet, there is storage and endpoints made but ran out of time.
+    - Doesnt fully function as of yet, there is storage and endpoints made but frontend functionality coming soon.